-There are few research prototypes in real domains with practical importance.
-Two of them deal with medical texts, which due to their telegraphic style are very successfully treated by semantic interpretation using CG, since the semantic structure is more important than the syntactic one for the understanding of the utterance.
+Few implementations are worth to be mentioned as research prototypes in real domains with practical importance.
+Two of them deal with medical texts, which are characterized by rather telegraphic style.
+For the understanding of an utterance, the semantic structure is more important than the syntactic one.
+Such texts are very successfully treated by semantic interpretation using CG.

-METEXA [16] analyzes radiological reports and answers questions about their semantic representation.
+METEXA [12] performs knowledge-based analysis of radiological reports and answers questions about their semantic representation.
 The system lexicon was built using a corpus of 1500 radiological texts containing about 8000 different wordforms with about 120000 occurrences.
 METEXA is the first system for German.
 It has a fullform lexicon, where the compound German terms are defined, and performs syntactic analysis of the input phrases.
-The semantic analysis works in parallel with the syntactic one.
-The implementation is based on resolution similarly to [8].
+The semantic analysis works in parallel with the syntatic one.
+This system distinguishes explicit and implicit conceptual relations (similarly to DANTE).
+The implementation is based on resolution similarly to [6].

-RECIT [15] analyzes sentences from medical texts in French, English and German and stores the sentence meanings into CG.
+RECIT [11] analyzes sentences from medical texts in French, English and German and stores the sentence meanings into CG.
 RECIT works on free-text patient documents in digestive surgery.
 A system-specific elaboration is the so called "proximity processing", which aims at the decomposition of the sentence into meaningful fragments, given a partial interpretation of the sentence.
 Thus RECIT analyzer is a modular system, composed of two parts which are necessary to separate the language-independent from the language-specific processing.
+Minor changes are necessary for adding a new NL to the system.
 RECIT analyzer is not based on a formal grammar but on a set of sequential semantically-driven procedures which incrementally build a meaningful structure.

-More recent prototypes with certain lexical and structural limitations are BEELINE [13] (which processes limited vocabulary in the world of robots and translates imperative phrases and simple sentences to CG); Knowledge extractor [4,5] (which relies on a knowledge engineer to highlight NL fragments from the input text and translates them to CG); CG Mars Lander [9,11] (which skips unknown words from input sentences and thus defines a NL sublanguage).
+More recent prototypes with certain lexical and structural limitations are BEELINE [9] (which processes limited vocabulary in the world of robots and translates imperative phrases and simple sentences to CG); Knowledge extractor [3, 4](which relies on a knowledge engineer to highlight NL fragments from the input text and translates them to CG); CG Mars Lander [7,8] (which skips unknown words from input sentences and thus defines a NL sublanguage).